basegiojunior/rn-redux/README.md

 # React Native Redux

-Project developed to practice the implementation of redux in a React Native project
+Project developed to practice the implementation of redux in a React Native project (tested on Android only)

 ## Fetaures